Smoothness-Adaptive Contextual Bandits: Introduction

 We next illustrate this phenomenon through the problem of artwork selection on Netflix.
 When Netflix recommends a title, it also needs to select an image to display along with the recommendation.
-Different images may induce different probabilities to play the movie.
+Different images may induce different probabilities of playing the movie.
 Given the personal viewing history of the user, for each recommended title Netflix aims to select imagery that maximizes the probability of playing that title.
-A simple version of this problem is described in \cite{Chandrashekar2017recommendation} where two different artworks are available for the movie \textit{Good Will Hunting} (see the top parts of Figure \ref{fig-GWH}).
+A simple version of this problem is described in \cite{Chandrashekar2017recommendation}, where two different artworks are available for the movie \textit{Good Will Hunting} (see the top parts of Figure \ref{fig-GWH}).

-The bottom of Figure~\ref{fig-GWH} includes two plots with different scenarios of how the probability to play the title changes as a function of a single context for two artwork options: image A and image B. (Examples of contexts include the age of the viewer, their frequency of watching movies, or scores that are based on their particular viewing history, such as their tendency to watch romances versus comedies; for more details see \citealt{Chandrashekar2017recommendation}.)
+The bottom of Figure~\ref{fig-GWH} includes two plots that illustrate different scenarios of how the probability of playing the title changes as a function of a one-dimensional covariate for two artwork options: image A and image B. (Examples of such covariates include the age of the viewer, their frequency of watching movies, or scores that are based on their particular viewing history, such as their tendency to watch romances versus comedies; for more details see \citealt{Chandrashekar2017recommendation}.)